 But now your store’s live, you’re learning more about the market.
 More knowledge of what’s really going on with customers.
-Your forecast and profit and loss gets more accurate because of this new learning.
+Your forecast and profit and loss get more accurate with this new learning.

-Well-established online stores can have a forecast accuracy of over 99%.
+Well-established online stores can have a forecast accuracy of 99%+.
 You won’t get near that in the first few months.
-But get the right data in your marketing dashboard and you’ll see your forecast accuracy get better over time.
+But get the right data in your marketing dashboard and you soon see improvements in your forecast accuracy.

 Protect the ugly baby

-Of course, for some of those critics who put up initial barriers to launch, this might not be enough.
+For some of those critics who put up launch barriers, this might not be enough.
 They’ll probably still point fingers at the low sales and say it’s not working.

-You could do worse than learn from the way Pixar protect their early creative ideas.
-They call it “protecting their ugly babies”.
+You could do worse than learn from the way Pixar nurtures its early creative ideas.
+They call it, “protecting their ugly babies”.

-Pixar recognise no new idea starts perfectly.
+Pixar recognises no new idea starts perfectly.
 Ideas just don’t work like that.
 They usually start ugly.
-Ideas takes time to evolve and grow.
+Ideas take time to evolve and grow.
 They’re crafted.
-No-one gets to kill an idea until it’s had time to develop.
+No one gets to kill an idea until it’s had time to develop.